bagustris/tutorial-shell/index.md

 > shell.
 If you have stored files on a computer at all and recognize
 > the word “file” and either “directory” or “folder” (two common words
 > for the same thing), you're ready for this lesson.
 >
+> You need Linux machine (recommended), MacOS, BSD other Unix variant.
+The shell
+> we used for this training is Bash shell, and it is not guaranted that materials
+> in this lesson will works on other shell environment: csh, zsh or ksh.
+>
 > If you're already comfortable manipulating files and directories,
 > searching for files with `grep` and `find`, and writing simple loops